rbaltrusch/continuo/README.md

 Example music can be found [here](https://github.com/rbaltrusch/continuo/blob/master/example_music).

+## ⚠️ State of the repository ⚠️

+This repository is unlikely to receive new features in the future, although maintenance and small fixes will still be done.

+This means that some features that are missing now will stay missing (but feel free to submit a pull request to add them!), and non-optimal aspects of the codebase or the application are unlikely to get fixed.

 ## Parameterization

 Custom parameterization is possible over the command line interface or an external configuration file, but currently not consolidated into one config file.